 Taking a year out

-If you want to go to university, you don’t have to go straight from Churston.
-There’s always the option of taking a gap year first.
-This can be anything from a complete waste of time to the best thing you ever do with your life, so it’s important to think through carefully whether to do it and, if so, how.
-You can always ask the Sixth Form team for advice and help, but here are a few pointers to help you decide.
+If you want to go to university, you don’t necessarily have to go immediately after completing your A Levels.
+There is always the option of taking a ‘Gap Year’ first.
+Universities and employers will not be critical of your decision to take this time out but it is important for you to think carefully about how you will spend this time and have a plan.
+You can always ask the Sixth Form Team for advice and help, but here are a few ideas and questions for you to ask yourself.

-How does it work regarding applying to uni?
+How does it work when applying to university?

 - You could apply in Year 13 but apply for a ‘deferred entry’ a year after you complete A levels.
 If you do this, include something in your personal statement about your gap year plans and what benefits they will have.

 - You could wait until you have your A-level results and then apply in the next application cycle.
 This can be an advantage for getting onto competitive courses, as you’ll be giving actual rather than predicted grades.